-Management Statement of Responsibility for Financial Statements For the year ended 31 December 2021
+Management Statement of Responsibility for Financial Statements For the year ended 31 December 2022

 The accompanying financial statements of the Global Crop Diversity Trust ("Crop Trust") are the responsibility of management and have been prepared in accordance with International Financial Reporting Standards (IFRS).
-Crop Trust management is responsible for the substance and objectivity of the information contained therein.
+Management is responsible for the substance and objectivity of the information contained therein.

-The financial statements of the Crop Trust are drawn up to present fairly the financial position of the Crop Trust as at 31 December 2021, and the results of its activities and cash flows for the year ended 31 December 2021.
+The financial statements of the Crop Trust are drawn up to present fairly the financial position of the Crop Trust as at 31 December 2022, and the results of its activities and cash flows for the year ended 31 December 2022.
 The Crop Trust maintains a system of internal control designed to provide reasonable assurance that assets are safeguarded and transactions are properly recorded and executed in accordance with management's authorisation.
 A system of reporting within the Crop Trust presents management with an accurate view of the operations enabling us to discern risks and, at the same time, providing a reliable basis for the financial statements and management reports.

-The Executive Board exercised its responsibility in 2021 for these financial statements through the Executive Board and Finance and Investment Committee, who met regularly with management and representatives of the external auditors to review matters relating to financial reporting, internal controls, and auditing.
-From 1 January 2022, the Investment Committee and Finance & Audit Committee will take over the responsibilities of the Finance and Investment Committee, which met for its last meeting on 7 December 2021.
+The Executive Board exercised its responsibility in 2022 for these financial statements through the Executive Board, the Investment Committee and the Finance & Audit Committee, who met regularly with management and representatives of the external auditors to review matters relating to financial reporting, internal controls, and auditing.